puppetlabs/puppet-docs/source/learning/modules.markdown

     include ntp
     include ntp

 The `include` function will declare a class if it hasn't already been declared, and will do nothing if it has.
-This means you can safely use it multiple times, whereas the resource syntax will fail if you try that.
+This means you can safely use it multiple times, whereas the resource syntax can only be used once.
 The drawback is that `include` can't currently be used with parameterized classes, on which more later.

 So which should you choose?
 Neither, yet: learn to use both, and decide later, after we've covered parameterized classes and site design.